woossi0/suite/docs/usermanual/source/cartography/rt/heatmap.rst

 The Heatmap rendering transformation is a **Vector-to-Raster** transformation which displays a dataset as a heatmap surface (also known as a "density surface").
 The heatmap surface is generated dynamically, so it can be used to visualize dynamic data.
 It can be applied to very large datasets with good performance.

-The heatmap view is created by configuring a layer with an SLD style which invokes the Heatmap rendering transformation.
+The heatmap view is created by configuring a layer with a style which invokes the Heatmap rendering transformation.

 .. figure:: img/heatmap_urban_us_east.png

    *Heatmap rendering transformation*

+The map image shows the heatmap transformation, the original input data points (styled by another style), as well as a base map layer.

 Usage
 -----